 Introducing Si Racha

-A subdued seaside town, Si Racha is a mix of fishing-village roots and modern industry.
-Waterfront condo towers eclipse a labyrinth of rickety piers and the cargo ships docking at the Laem Chabang port share the shipping channels with simple, multicoloured fishing boats.
+A subdued seaside town, Si Racha is a mix of a traditional fishing village and modern industry.
+Waterfront condo towers eclipse a labyrinth of rickety piers, while the container ships docking at the Laem Chabang port share the shipping channels with wooden, multicoloured fishing boats.